 CHECK OUT THESE FAQs FOR MORE INFO

-RPM(rotation per minute) is the unit to measure the rotation of the crank shaft per minute.
-The crank shaft is a rotating shaft inside the engine that is connected to the gear box with fly wheel and clutch in between.
+RPM (revolution per minute) is the unit used to measure the rotation of the crank shaft per minute.

 Step 1: Remove the tire and old tube: Pry under the bead of the tire with one of the tire levers and hook it to a spoke.
 Move over about 4 to 6 in. and insert the other tire lever.
 Pry it down and then slide it along the rim to release the tire.